MissVeronica/UM-Events-Trace-Log/README.md

 # UM Redirect Login and Nonce Log
 A debug tool for tracing UM Login Redirects and all WP Redirects.
-Version 2.0.0 also includes tracing of UM nonces.
+Version 2.0.0 also includes tracing of UM nonce values.

 Last redirect status and nonce items are saved in the options table with option name um_redirect_login_log.

 ## Shortcode
 [redirect_login_log]

-The shortcode will list the login redirects in reverse order with the following items:
+The shortcode will list the login redirects and nonce values in reverse order with the following items:

 1. Time
 2. User ID